dathere/datapusher-plus/README.md

 > ℹ️ **NOTE:** qsv is a general purpose CSV data-wrangling toolkit that gets regular updates.
-To update to the latest version, just run
-`sudo qsv`/`sudo qsvlite`/`sudo qsvdp` and it will check the repo for the latest version and update as required.
+To update to the latest version, just run qsv with the `--update` option and it will check for the latest version and update as required.

 Copy `datapusher/config.py` to a new file like `config_local.py` and modify your configuration as required.